timsetsfire/odsc-ml-drum/README.md

 If you want to follow along with section on Monitoring your deployment with DataRobot you will need
 * JDK 11 or 12
 * A trial account for DataRobot, which can be gotten [here](https://www.datarobot.com/trial/)

+Have not tested this out on a windows machine.

 ## Recommendations